marina601/scooter-circle/README.md

 This app is for young adults between the age of 25-34, who are focused on environmentally friendly, easy to use and cost effective personal tranportation.

-This website will enable the user to share their own experience, view other users experience and find the best scooter based on their everyday needs.
+This website will enable the user to share their own reviews, view other users reviews and find the best scooter based on their everyday needs.

 # Table of Content